Track mileage automatically

 What is grey fleet software?

 Grey fleet software provides Australian organisations with a structured way to ensure compliance, regardless of how vehicle ownership is distributed.
-And when it comes to mileage tracking for your grey fleet, it helps you track, approve, and reimburse business mileage.
+And when it comes to kilometre tracking for your grey fleet, it helps you track, approve, and reimburse business km claims.

-A well-designed grey fleet tool covers the full mileage workflow:
+A well-designed grey fleet tool covers the full workflow:

-Track — business journeys are automatically logged with accurate kilometres, timestamps, and route data
+Track — business journeys are automatically logged with accurate kilometres and route data

 Submit — drivers submit trips through a consistent process that captures required details upfront